respeecher/auto-odoo/README.md

 that directory (with cron jobs on the backup servers).

 Auto Odoo is tested only on Ubuntu 16.04.

+Currently, no support is provided for using Odoo extensions (but please open an issue if you need this functionality).

 To install, follow the following steps: